-Advance preparation is the key to a successful barbecue.
-Most importantly, people should make sure they have plenty of charcoal to last the duration of the party, or bottled gas if a gas barbecue is to be used.
+Preparation is the key to a successful barbecue.
+Most importantly, people should ensure they have plenty of charcoal to last the duration of the party or bottled gas if a gas barbecue is to be used.

 Barbecue Snacks and Drinks

-Snacks such as cured meats, marinated olives and light cheese are perfect pre-BBQ snacks.
-Less is more, as it is advisable to whet but not spoil the appetites of the guests.
+Snacks such as cured meats, marinated olives, and light cheese are perfect pre-BBQ snacks.
+Less is more, as it is advisable to wet but not spoil the guests’ appetites.

 Advance Barbecue Preparation

-Several things can be done in advance of the barbecue so that hosts are free to spend more time with their guests.
+Several things can be done before the barbecue so that hosts are free to spend more time with their guests.

-Proper oven cooked jacket potatoes are always a good barbecue accompaniment and just require washing, piercing in a few places and placing in an oven at 230°C for one hour.
-These can even be finished off wrapped in foil in the embers of a charcoal barbecue.
+Good oven-cooked jacket potatoes are always a good barbecue accompaniment and require washing, piercing in a few places, and placing in an oven at 230°C for one hour.
+These can even be finished off wrapped in foil on the embers of a charcoal barbecue.

 Cooks not experienced in BBQ cooking can invest in a meat thermometer to ensure they do not poison their guests!

-Preparing as much food as possible in advance means the cook is free to concentrate on grilling the food when the time comes.
-Food that can take really high heat, such as vegetables, steaks, burgers and whole fish can go on first.
+Preparing as much food as possible means the cook is free to concentrate on grilling the food when the time comes.
+Food that can take high heat, such as vegetables, steaks, burgers, and whole fish, can go on first.

-Pork, sausages and chicken do well at a lower heat so are better cooked slowly once the heat has died down, or at a lower heat setting in the case of a gas barbecue.
+Pork, sausages, and chicken do well at a lower heat, so they are better cooked slowly once the heat has died down or at a lower heat setting with a gas barbecue.

 Barbecue Considerations for Vegetarians

-It is likely there may be vegetarians amongst your guests, so it is good to make sure they are well catered for.
-There are many recipes available for things such as homemade vegetarian burgers or stuffed mushrooms, or cooks could make interesting vegetarian kebabs with fresh vegetables and Greek halloumi cheese, which is delicious when grilled on a barbecue.
+There may likely be vegetarians amongst your guests, so ensuring they are well catered for is good.
+Many recipes are available for things such as homemade vegetarian burgers or stuffed mushrooms.
+Cooks could make interesting vegetarian kebabs with fresh vegetables and Greek halloumi cheese, which is delicious when grilled on a barbecue.

-If there is still heat left on the barbecue, there are many delicious desserts that can be prepared over the coals.
-Whole bananas can be thrown onto the grill and served when soft and mushy with syrup, cream and a dash of rum.
+If there is still heat left on the barbecue, many delicious desserts can be prepared over the coals.
+Whole bananas can be thrown onto the grill and served when soft and mushy with syrup, cream, and a dash of rum.

-Certain fruits also work very well grilled on skewers, such as pineapple, banana and strawberries.
-Served with a good vanilla ice-cream, these make a delicious light dessert to follow the BBQ feast.
+Certain fruits, such as pineapple, banana, and strawberries, also work well grilled on skewers.
+Served with good vanilla ice cream, these make a delicious light dessert to follow the BBQ feast.

-However many people are attending a barbecue party, these tips, along with some advance planning, will make the barbecue a fun experience for all, including the host!
+However, many people are attending a barbecue party, and these tips, along with some planning, will make the barbecue a fun experience for all, including the host!